mikamautnerrohde/researchproject/rp-project-manual.md

 #### Provides feedback on overall performance and promotes scientific attitude.
 The daily supervisor guides the student and provides constructive feedback on his or her performance, whether that's mastering techniques, understanding key concepts or other aspects of being a scientist.
 This feedback is important to improve the skills and knowledge of the student, and to foster an overall academic attitude.
 #### Joins midterm evaluation, together with student.
-Halfway through the project, the student will schedule an evaluation meeting to discuss all progress so far, as well as performance, mutual satisfaction about the internship
+Halfway through the project, the student will schedule an evaluation meeting to discuss all progress so far, as well as performance and mutual satisfaction about the internship.
+This is an important opportunity for both parties to review how things are going.
 #### Provide feedback on the draft version of the research report.
+At the end of the project, the student will submit a draft
 ####  Evaluates experimental work and presentation: advises internal assessor on grading